Country Guide

 - PRE (Prazska Energetika) chargers are common in Prague.
 Their app is useful if you are spending time in the capital.

-- Ionity stations along the D1 (Prague to Brno) and D5 (Prague to Pilsen/Germany) offer 350 kW fast charging.
+- Ionity stations along the D1 (Prague to Brno) and D5 (Prague to Pilsen/Germany) offer 350 kW fast charging with contactless card payment.

 - Some Czech supermarkets (Kaufland, Globus) offer free or low-cost AC charging in their parking lots.

 - Carry a backup RFID card.
-Some older chargers in smaller towns may not support app-based activation.
+Some older chargers in smaller towns may not support app-based activation or card payment.

 How to Pay

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Czech Republic, the most useful are:

 - CEZ